ATTENTION DEFICIT DISORDER

 LETTERS, Volume II (scroll to the bottom of that page).

 Phone sessions are available.
-If you're seeking assistance with this
+If you have more questions on this issue

-issue or your group/organization would like me to speak on this topic,
+or your group/organization would like me to speak on this topic, contact

 If you wish to share this article with someone you care about, make